barxilly/apple-music-sorter/README.md

-# apple-music-sorter
+# Apple Music Mood Sorter

 > [!NOTE]
-> Disclosure: AI has been used in this project.
+> AI has been used in this project.

 ## What this is